An overview of the role

 - Suburban.
 Drivers can go anywhere within one of the nine sectors within the Greater London Authority area.
 Suburban drivers make up 12% of all London cab drivers and are signified by yellow badges.

-What are the responsibilities of a London taxi driver?
+What are the responsibilities of a London Black Cab driver?

-The responsibilities of a London taxi driver include:
+The responsibilities of a London cab driver include:

 - Taking passengers safely to their destination as efficiently as possible